hector-aalto/katacoda-scenarios/exercise02/001-prerequisites.md

-In this tutorial, you will install StorageOS on a three node Docker cluster.
+In this tutorial, you will learn how to install docker on a Ubuntu machine and run your first containers.

 First we need to add Docker’s official GPG key: